For contact info, please see the Sci.Electronics.Repair FAQ Email Links Page.

 Even on a brand new lens, there is detectable roughness and varying resistance over some parts of the zoom range.
 Over time, the lens will be exposed to dust, moisture, and contamination either from normal use or from being tossed in a storage bag, it gets worse as there are no real seals.
 And plastic is subject to wear.
 The good news is that for the most part, none of this makes any real difference in picture taking performance.
 That is, until the thing seizes up completely or falls apart. :( ;-)

 But if the lens is dropped or whacked, parts like those pegs can get broken off or may dig into the tracks with varying degrees of damage.
 In minor cases, the roughness will just become worse but with enough trauma, major functions will stop working.
 When considering the purchase of a used lens, carefully check autofocus, manual focus, and vibration reduction, as well as for correct operation of the aperture at all zoom settings.
 Don't accept a lens where manual focus doesn't work reliably even with a discount (as I once did) because the seller said no one ever uses it.
 While that may be partially true, unreliable manual focus can be a symptom of more major problems.
 One thing that is often broken on used lenses though is the Lock button if there is one, used to secure the lens in a compact state for storage.
-The internal lip that the button engages is made of plastic and users often attempt to twist the zoom ring without realizing it's locked, so that lip gets damaged and the button non longer works properly.
+The internal lip that the button engages is made of plastic and users often attempt to twist the Zoom Barrel without realizing it's locked, so that lip gets damaged and the button non longer works properly.
 That alone is probably not sufficient reason for rejecting a lens - but perhaps it may be leverage to negotiate a discount!
-While Lock may not work or work well, the end-stops for the zoom ring should not be affected.
-But this should be confirmed as bad things may happen on some lenses if the zoom ring is rotated beyond the normal range.
+While Lock may not work or work well, the end-stops for the Zoom Barrel should not be affected.
+But this should be confirmed as bad things may happen on some lenses if the Zoom Barrel is rotated beyond the normal range.

 See the Web Album at: Copal Square S Focal Plane Shutter Mechanism.
 (The Web Album photos are scaled to fit within 1024x768 pixels but the full size originals have the name under the thumbnail with a ".jpg" added.)
 The first 4 photos are of a beat up Nikkormat FTN in various stages of disassembly starting with most of the pieces of the lens mount in place to revealing the Copal Square S shutter in situ.
 These are followed by closeups of another similar shutter.
 The primary difference between them is the use of a less expensive Nylon gear for the speed select compared to the highly polished brass one, and some slotted head screws in place of Philips head screws.
 Since there is no real stress on that gear, cheaper is just fine, thank you. ;-) My black dot on the white gear lines up with the post for the 1 second setting.
 In the interest of full disclosure, I have swapped the gear and screws to make the separate shutter mechanism more photogenic.
 And in the interest of expediency, the screws that secure the body parts have been left off. ;-)